Mullwarchar Hill Walk

 Mullwarchar view to Dungeon Hill image

 The last couple of hundred feet up Craignaw is really steep.
 There are three steep routes up, I took the one on the left as it looked slightly easier than the other two.
-On Craignaw below the summit, you will find the Devil's Bowling Green, a large flat granite area with boulders all over that are used as granite bowls by some hikers.
+Southwest of Craignaw summit, you will find the Devil's Bowling Green, a large flat granite area with boulders all over that are used as granite bowls by some hikers.
 Think one of the steep routes up is named the Devil's Bowling Alley.

 You can go round to the right and up, a lot safer.